shadinaguib/leoalz.github.io/_includes/models.md

-# Similarity model
+# Prediction Models

-We have tried two methods in order to predict the number of friends that a specific user will gain or lose during the data collection period :
+We will try two methods in order to predict the number of friends that a specific user will gain or lose during the data collection period:
-1. A model using the social scores and the traveler scores that we have computed above
+1. A model using the social scores and the travel scores that we have computed above
 2. A model only using the check-ins of the users to determine the similarity between them

-First of all we divide our data into a training set containing 80% of the users (1000 users), and a testing set containing 20% of the users (250 users).
+First of all we divide our data into a training set containing 80% of the users (45618 users), and a testing set containing 20% of the users (11405 users).
 We then train our models on the training data, and predict the number of friends gained for the users in the testing set.

-## Model using the social and traveler scores determined in the section above

-After having computed social and traveler scores for every user in our training set, we standardize the scales and we use them to train a **linear regression model**.
+Let's talk about the first model.
+After having computed social and traveler scores for every user in our training set, we normalise the scores and we use them to train a **linear regression model**.
 We then use this model to predict the number of friends gained for each user in the testing set, and we compare that value to the real number of friends gained.
-These are the obtained results:
+The figure below is a plot of the residual, or the subtraction of the predicted friendship gain and the true friendship gain.

 <INSERT RESIDUAL GRAPH HERE>